BMW M4 (2014-20200 review - MPG, CO2 and running costs

 In this review

-- 3MPG, CO2 and Running Costs - currently readingGiven the astounding performance of the M4, it provides decent on-paper efficiency.
-However, use its full potential and you can expect mammoth fuel and tyre bills
+- 3MPG, CO2 and Running Costs - currently readingDecent on-paper efficiency, but use the M4 Competition's full potential and you can expect mammoth fuel and tyre bills